NVIDIA/NeMo-Curator/tutorials/multimodal_dapt_curation/ingest/README.md

 ```sh
 python main.py
 ```
 This will generate a directory named `separated_extracted_data` under `sources` directory.
 This contains the extracted data mapped to modality from all the data sources.
-The `data_type_map.json` file will be used by NeMo-Curator to curate data for DAPT task.
+The `data_type_map.json` file will be used by NeMo-Curator to curate data for DAPT tasks.

 ## Optional Flags
 The tutorial provides two optional flags: